adrianomaringolo/react-app-with-lib/README.md

 6 - create new package
 - `npx lerna create <package_name>`

-7 - add build script in root package.json
+7 - add build script in root `package.json`

-8 - create a example component
+8 - create an example component

 9 - build the lib
 - `yarn build` - it will generate a `lib` folder inside the package